axelvaldez/radical-companies/_posts/missing chapters/2022-05-07-rcoins-decentralized-minting.markdown

  <p><span class="_paradigm">RADICAL</span> Distributions are very similar, but instead of cash or stocks, it uses <span class="_paradigm">RAD</span>s, a dimensionless unit.
 At the end of each Distribution the total number of <span class="_paradigm">RAD</span>s allocated to each person represents their (dynamic) <a href="#VaryingBuyingPower">percentage of ownership</a> of the broad value created by a company.</p>
  <p>Because this broad value accounts for things other than financial value, <em><span class="_paradigm">RAD</span>s account for the uncountable</em>.<a href="#en11"><sup id="bm11">&hairsp;&nabla;&hairsp;</sup></a> And because <em><span class="_paradigm">rCoin</span>s are factored through <span style="font-zise: smaller; ">RAD</span>s</em>, they represent broad value as well.
 In other words, each person&rsquo;s share of <span class="_paradigm">rCoin</span>s is a function of their contributions and reflects the full spectrum of human values, not just financial value.</p>

-<h1><span STYLE="font-size:smaller; ">rCoin</span> Qualities</h1>
+<h1><span class="_paradigm">rCoin</span> Qualities</h1>
  <p>These are, in no particular order, a few of the qualities that a <span class="_paradigm">rCoin</span> must have,</p>
  <h3>Decentralized Minting of <span class="_paradigm">rCoin</span>s</h3>
   <p><span class="_paradigm">rCoin</span>s are minted by companies, not a national government.</p>
   <div class="_center">
    <img
     src="/assets/img/pic-rcoin-decentralized-minting-en.svg"
-    alt="A company gets REVENUE, at the top, and sends COINs out to the world, at the bottom.
-In parallel, a company mints its own COINs, as needed, and they go out to the world mixed in with REVENUE COINs." title="Decentralizd Minting"
+    alt="A company gets REVENUE, at the top, and sends rCoins out to the world, at the bottom.
+In parallel, a company mints its own rCoins, as needed, and they go out to the world mixed in with REVENUE rCoins." title="Decentralizd Minting"
    >
   </p>